att/netarbiter/sds/ceph-docker/examples/helm/USECASES.md

 Created on 11/3/2017

 ### Fio testing
-Assuming that you created a pool with a right pg\_num, create a pvc and pod.
+We assume that you created a pool with a proper pg\_num.
 To choose the value of pg\_num, refer to <http://docs.ceph.com/docs/master/rados/operations/placement-groups>.
 ```
 # Create a pvc